Aditya-1276/Aditya-1276/README.md

 - 👋 Hi, I’m @Aditya-1276
-- 👀 I’m interested in data sciences, AI and gaming
+- 👀 I’m interested in data science, AI and gaming
-- 🌱 I’m currently learning Machine Learning and AI
+- 🌱 I’m currently doing my Masters in Data Science at Texas A&M
-- 💞️ I’m looking to collaborate on data analytics projects that involve real world data
+- 💞️ I’m looking to collaborate on data science projects that involve real world data
 - 📫 How to reach me : aditya.12765@gmail.com